SNYW/SweetSwap/readme.md

 This project is my case study for building a match-3 style game in Unity.
 It focuses on creating a scalable, fast-to-prototype system using a few techniques.
 Below, I outline the architecture and technical choices I made.

 If you just want to jump in, the core flow is in `GameManager -> Update`.
+Alternatively if you want to see the more architectural decitions check out `Injection`, `ObjectPoolManager` and `GridManager`

 ---